saifs1315/Data-Science-Portfolio/README.md

-# Projects
+# Data Science Portfolio

-This repository is mainly for projects and demonstrating my tech skills
+This is a Repository containing portfolio of data science projects completed by me for self learning and hobby purposes.
+I have used Jupiter Notebooks and Python for these projects.